Published: Thu Apr 5 2018 2:00 PM

 One of GeoNet’s key objectives is to provide robust, easy access to high quality data streams, which are in line with international standards.
-Over the next few months our current data services, Continuous Waveform Buffer (CWB) and QuakeML service will be replaced by the more widely used FDSN web service.
+On 31 July 2018 our current data services, Continuous Waveform Buffer (CWB) and QuakeML service will be replaced by the more widely used FDSN web service.

 The International Federation of Digital Seismograph Networks (FDSN) is a global organisation with a far-reaching membership of groups responsible for installing and maintaining seismograph networks within their geographic borders and globally.
 The FDSN web service is now a community standard in the way seismological data is accessed and shared and is supported by most large seismological agencies.

 You can see who the network members are here, all of who contribute seismological data streams to improve the global picture of seismic activity.

 The feedback we have received from our end-user community and the growing international support and use of FDSN web services highlights strong demand for us to enhance and fully support our FDSN web services to access waveforms, earthquake catalogue and station information, and our users will benefit from standardising our data streams with this expanding international web-service.

 The nuts and bolts of the changes underway

 Over the past year, we have been working hard to strengthen our FDSN web services and expand it to include all three major services: event, station and dataselect.
 You can find out more about the FDSN services GeoNet provides here and here.

 Unfortunately, we can’t deliver the FDSN service at a high level and keep maintaining all our other access mechanisms.
 This means that our services (including CWB and QuakeML) that essentially do the same thing as FDSN will be taken offline.